spkcspider/spkcspider/README.md

 # TODO

+* design: cleanup
+* textfilet
-* textfilet: add what you see is what you get js stuff
+  * add what you see is what you get js stuff
+  * hot reloading
 * layout: verifiers+examples
 * layout: cleanup defaults
+* improve anchors

 Later:
 * export protections and protection settings, Maybe?
 * performance: cache raw zip and json responses => cache decorators
+  * better: don't handle in requests, some queue or job
 * import user content, usercomonents and usercontent
 * travelling protection: disable access till a timepoint
 * travelmode: disable cache and "recently used" completely,